On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Experiments

 \subsection{Further Analysis}

 Here, we conduct all analysis below with the Qwen2.5-Omni model.

-\subpara{Decoding efficiency.} To assess the computational overhead of OutRo, we measure decoding latency in seconds per token and compare it with the other decoding methods.
-The results, reported in \cref{tab:latency}, are obtained on 100 examples from AVHBench.
-OutRo increases latency from 0.98 to 1.09 sec$/$token, corresponding to a 1.11$\times$ slowdown relative to the baseline.
-In contrast, VCD~\cite{leng2024mitigating} requires two full forward passes per decoding step to contrast logits, nearly doubling inference time.
-VAR~\cite{kang2025see} incurs additional overhead due to explicit attention map modification, which disables optimised attention implementations.
-AVCD~\cite{jung2025avcd}, an extension of VCD tailored for AV-LLMs, is the most expensive, requiring up to four forward passes per step.
+\subpara{Decoding efficiency.} To assess the computational overhead of OutRo, we measure decoding latency in seconds per token on 100 examples from AVHBench (\cref{tab:latency}).
+OutRo increases latency from 0.98 to 1.09 sec$/$token, a 1.11$\times$ slowdown relative to baseline.
+In contrast, AVCD~\cite{jung2025avcd}, the Omni-LLM extension of contrastive decoding, is the most expensive, requiring up to four forward passes per step.
+VCD~\cite{leng2024mitigating} nearly doubles inference time with two forward passes per step, and VAR~\cite{kang2025see} incurs overhead from explicit attention map modification that disables optimised attention implementations.

 \subpara{OutRo with contrastive decoding.} \cref{tab:ablation_cd} reports results when combining OutRo with existing contrastive decoding (CD) methods.
-For VLMs, we apply visual contrastive decoding (VCD), while for AV-LLMs we adopt audio-visual contrastive decoding (AVCD).
-For VideoLLaMA3$_{7\mathrm{B}}$ with VCD and Qwen2.5-Omni$_{3\mathrm{B}}$\footnote{Due to GPU memory constraints, we resize video inputs (\(256 \times 256\)) for \cref{tab:ablation_cd} experiments, which results in slightly lower baseline performance compared to the main results in \cref{subsec:experimental_results}} with AVCD, Contrastive decoding improves performance, and integrating OutRo yields further gains, showing that OutRo remains effective with advanced decoding strategies.
+For Qwen2.5-Omni$_{3\mathrm{B}}$ with AVCD, contrastive decoding improves performance, and integrating OutRo yields further gains.
+Since VCD is not applicable to Omni-LLMs, we additionally evaluate VCD on VideoLLaMA3$_{7\mathrm{B}}$~\cite{zhang2025videollama} and observe the same trend, showing that OutRo remains effective alongside advanced decoding strategies.

-\subpara{Gated rotation.} We also investigate using the sink score directly as a rotation criterion.
-Although tuned thresholds (\textit{e.g.,} 0.7) can yield larger improvements over the baseline (\cref{tab:ablation_sink_score}), this approach requires access to attention maps or pre-computed sink statistics, introducing overhead and hyper-parameter tuning.
-In contrast, the proxy based on cosine similarity (\cref{eq:proxy}) achieves performance gains while preserving FlashAttention\footnote{\url{https://github.com/Dao-AILab/flash-attention}} compatibility and computational efficiency.

-We therefore adopt gated rotation (\cref{eq:gate}).
-Instead of uniform rotation, we modulate head outputs with a Tanh gate, enabling adaptive control over the rotation strength.
-This outperforms plain rotation, indicating that controlled modulation is empirically more effective (\cref{tab:ablation_gate}).

-\subpara{Sink enhancement.} The timing of sink enhancement is critical.
-If applied too early, sink tokens have not yet aggregated sufficient global information and their queries remain weakly structured, leading to limited or degraded performance (\cref{tab:ablation_enh}).
-This aligns with prior findings that transformer layers exhibit an early stage of modality structuring before deeper integration, typically spanning the first seventh of layers~\cite{jung2025fork, yu2025multimodal, wei2024phase}.
-We also compare applying enhancement once at this depth with applying it at every subsequent layer.
-A single application performs better, indicating that intervention at the transition depth is sufficient, while repeated enhancement introduces redundancy.